xtrnglc/01000396/PS7/Resources/Readme.txt

 	TO DO: Update database when a player dies
 	TO DO: Go through database and check for player id to make sure it is unique TO DO: Web server part

+12/08/2015
+	Re did the database.
+Now have three tables.
+	PlayersTable1 contains all general information about the player and related game session PlayersEaten contains the list of cubes that were eaten and who they were eaten by and the game session Rankings table contains the top 5 ranks based on maximum mass achieved